Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth

 The minimum of the dual RSOS process turns out to grow at a linear rate.
 This analysis is needed to establish the log lower bound on fluctuations in one dimension in the next section.
-The growth rate being almost surely linear is not a surprise, due to the subadditivity of the process; the main tool here is the Kesten Hammersley theorem.
+The growth rate being almost surely linear is not a surprise, due to the subadditivity of the process; the main tool here is the Kesten-Hammersley theorem.

 \begin{lemma}[Kesten-Hammersley, Thm.
 2.9 \cite{smythe2006first}] Let $\set{X_n}_{n \in \bb{N}}$ be a sequence of random variables with distribution functions $F_n$ and finite second moments.
-Suppose that for each pair $(m,n)$ of positive integers with $m < n$ there exists a random variable $X_{mn}'$ satisfying \begin{enumerate} \item $X'_{mn}$ has distribution function $F_n$. \item $X_m$ and $X_{mn}'$ are independent \item $F_{n+m} \geq F_m * F_n$ for all $m,n$. \end{enumerate} Then if $X_n$ is monotone, there exists a constant $\gamma$ such that
+Suppose that for each pair $(m,n)$ of positive integers with $m < n$, $F_{n+m} \geq F_m * F_n$, where $*$ denotes the convolution operator.
+Furthermore, suppose for every such pair $(m,n)$ there exists a random variable $X_{mn}'$ satisfying \begin{enumerate} \item $X'_{mn}$ has distribution function $F_n$. \item $X_m$ and $X_{mn}'$ are independent. \end{enumerate} Then if $(X_n)_n$ is a monotone sequence in $n$, there exists a constant $\gamma$ such that

 \end{lemma}